 Your children may be asking for more help from you to fall asleep at bedtime due to the anxiety that we all feel right now.
 For children, this often happens in three ways:

-- Your children might want you to lie down with them in their bed at night (or asking you to give them much longer back rubs, asking you to hold hands until they are asleep, or asking to sleep in your bed)
+- Your children might want you to lie down with them in their bed at night (or ask you to give them much longer back rubs, ask you to hold hands until they are asleep, or ask to sleep in your bed)

 - your child might want to talk about his or her concerns with you in bed at night